jpaulogg/vim-flipdir/README.md

 ## flipdir.vim

-Very simplified version of [vim-dirvish](https://github.com/justinmk/vim-dirvish).

-Flip or split current window to new buffer with a list of directories and files.
+This plugin was inspired by the concept of split explorer presented by [Drew Neil](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer/).

+> Think of it like this: each split window can either act as a view onto the contents of a file, or it
+> can act as a view onto the contents of a directory. (...)
+I find that it helps to imagine a
+> **card-flip** transition as the window shifts between file and directory viewing modes.
+> - Drew Neil

+I switched from netrw to [vim-dirvish](https://github.com/justinmk/vim-dirvish) when I started using a very old laptop and felt the need for a faster plugin.
+I think dirvish is a great plugin, but it have some features that i never used.
+So I decided to write my own plugin.
+Just for fun!

+## Flipdir buffer

-Each line in the new buffer is the 'tail'  of  a	path,  which  is  used	to flip/split files and browse directories.
+Each line in the flipdir buffer is the 'tail' of a path, which is used to flip/split files and browse directories.
 Buffer's name is the directory full path and can be used in command-line expansions (see `:help :c_%`).
+You can filter lines with `:g` and sort with `:sort` commands.
+You can undo any change with `u` and `:undo`.
+To undo all changes use `:1 undo`.
+To reload the buffer use `:Flipdir %`.

 ## Mappings